ACoderOrHacker/shit/docs/package-management/create-packages.md

 └── .pkgtype
 ```

+### File Description
+- .pkgtype: the package's type, DO `NOT` EDIT!
+- package.json: the package configure you need to edit, it includes:
+    - authors: the package's authors
+    - description: the package's description
+    - license: the package's license (like MIT, Apache-2.0, etc)
+    - name: the package's name
+    - version: the package's version

 ## Create specialize package
 At the most of time, we need to get a `type` of package.